 - Vigabatrin: An anti-epileptic medication that may reduce cocaine cravings by increasing production of GABA.

-- Baclofen: This drug is prescribed as a muscle relaxant.
-In cocaine recovery, Baclofen may be used to increase the release of GABA.
+- Baclofen: In cocaine recovery, Baclofen may be used to increase the release of GABA.

 The Future of Cocaine Treatment

-What Else Can I Do to Succeed at Recovery?
+What Else Can Be Done to Succeed at Recovery?